MicrosoftDocs/architecture-center/docs/guide/multitenant/service/api-management.md

 Alternatively, you can identify the tenant through other methods.
 Here are some example custom approaches, each of which runs within a custom policy that you'd define:

 - **Use a custom component of the URL, such as a subdomain, path, or query string.** For example, in the URL `https://api.contoso.com/tenant1/products`, you might extract the first part of the path (`tenant1`) and treat it a tenant identifier.
-Similarly, given the incoming URL `https://tenant1.contoso.com/products`, you might extract the first part of the domain (`tenant1`).
+Similarly, given the incoming URL `https://tenant1.contoso.com/products`, you might extract the subdomain (`tenant1`).
 To use this approach, consider parsing the path or query string from the `Context.Request.Url` property.
 - **Use a request header.** For example, your client applications might add a custom `X-TenantID` header to requests.
 To use this approach, consider reading from the `Context.Request.Headers` collection.
 - **Extract claims from a JSON web token (JWT).** For example, you might have a custom `tenantId` claim in a JWT issued by your identity provider.
 To use this approach, use the [`validate-jwt` policy](/azure/api-management/validate-jwt-policy) and set the `output-token-variable-name` property so that your policy definition can read the values from the token.
 - **Look up tenant identifiers dynamically.** You can communicate with an external database or service while the request is being processed.
 This approach enables you to create custom tenant mapping logic, to map a logical tenant identifier to a specific URL, or to obtain additional information about a tenant.
 To use this approach, use the [`send-request` policy](/azure/api-management/send-request-policy).
 However, this approach is likely to increase the latency of your requests.
 To mitigate this effect, it's a good idea to use caching to reduce the number of calls to the external API.
 The [`cache-store-value` policy](/azure/api-management/cache-store-value-policy) and [`cache-lookup-value` policy](/azure/api-management/cache-lookup-value-policy) policies can be used to implement a caching approach.
 Be sure to invalidate your cache with each tenant added, removed, or moved that impacts backend lookup.